Helmholtz-AI-Energy/perun/examples/torch_mnist/README.md

 |         4 | train_epoch |                  5 | 8.555±0.011 s  | 433.582±12.606 W | 0.899±0.029 %  | 2.820±0.000 %      |
 |         4 | test        |                  5 | 1.118±0.002 s  | 233.367±2.238 W  | 0.818±0.045 %  | 2.820±0.000 %      |

 The application has been run 2 times.
-Throught its runtime, it has used 0.062 kWh, released a total of 0.026 kgCO2e into the atmosphere, and you paid 0.02 € in electricity for it.
+Throughout its runtime, it has used 0.062 kWh, released a total of 0.026 kgCO2e into the atmosphere, and you paid 0.02 € in electricity for it.
 ```